NWProjects/tic-tac-toe/README.md

 # Tic Tac Toe
-Tic Tac Toe is a universally cherished classic game.
+Tic Tac Toe is a universally cherished classic game for two people.
 The objective is simple: be the first to align three of your marks, whether horizontally, vertically, or diagonally, to win.
 As a browser-based version, you can enjoy this timeless game anytime and anywhere.

 ## :computer:
 [https://nwprojects.github.io/tic-tac-toe/](#) to see my live project!